-The spectrum of research at DESY is correspondingly diverse – as is the cooperation with partners both national and international.
+The spectrum of research at DESY is correspondingly diverse, as is the cooperation with partners both national and international.
 All in all, more than 3000 scientists from approximately 40 countries come to Hamburg each year to work at DESY.
-The research programme is not restricted to the facilities in Hamburg and Zeuthen.
+The research program is not restricted to the facilities in Hamburg and Zeuthen.
 Indeed, DESY is closely involved in a number of major international projects, including the European X-ray free-electron laser XFEL in Hamburg, the Large Hadron Collider LHC in Geneva, the neutrino telescope IceCube at the South Pole and the International Linear Collider ILC.

 Deutsches Elektronen-Synchrotron DESY